mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 #### The Basics

-LaTeX is a markup language like HTML and uses "tags" to describe formatting and structure the document.
+LaTeX is a <a markdown="0" target="_blank" href="https://en.wikipedia.org/wiki/Markup_language">markup language</a> like HTML and uses "tags" to describe formatting and structure the document.
 Tags are typically intuitive or at least easily remembered.
-Tags and commands usually begin with a backslash and are followed by curly brackets.
+Most tags and commands begin with a backslash and are followed by curly brackets.
 All new tags and commands start on new lines, so spaces and tabs are irrelevant and notation is not needed to end a line.
 To create a section heading, the code is:

 {% highlight tex %} \section{This Is My Section Heading} {% endhighlight %}